 The “trial right” period is a great time to leave Part C and opt for Medigap insurance.
 You’ll qualify if you get the Part C plan when you’re first eligible for Medicare, and it’s been less than 12 months.

-Another good time to change is if you move or experience a big change in benefits.
+Another good time to change is if you move or experience a significant change in benefits.
 Outside of a Special Enrollment Period, you’ll likely go through underwriting and have to change plans during an Open Enrollment Period.

 Can you switch from a Medicare Supplement plan to Part C?

 To sign up for Part C insurance, you’ll need a qualifying enrollment period, such as the Annual Enrollment Period.
 You won’t want to drop the Medigap plan until you have an effective date for your Part C insurance.

 Also, it’s illegal to have both Part C and a Medigap plan simultaneously.
 You’ll need to choose one or the other.

 Can I switch from Medigap Plan N to Plan G?

 You can change from Medigap Plan N to Plan G and vice versa.
 In many cases, you’ll need to go through underwriting to make the changes.
 Underwriting will look at your past health conditions to determine your eligibility.

 You must choose healthcare that will benefit your situation regardless of your changes.